awilson12/legionella_models/README.md

 # automated_code.R #

 This code can be run to produce figures 1-3 from the drafted manuscript.
-This file sources on other files
+This file sources on other files, which contain code for producing some of these figures.

 # App-1 #